-The team has been asked to develop two different designs for a wind energy NAMA for Country X. The team will then compare the two designs in terms of their financial costs and effects:
+The team has been asked to develop two different wind energy NAMA designs for Country X and compare them in terms of their financial costs and effects:

-- Cornerstone instrument only NAMA design: the only instrument implemented is a FiT. - Public instrument package NAMA design: a FIT will be complemented by a full package of other public instruments.
+- Cornerstone instrument only NAMA: In this NAMA, the only public instrument implemented is a cornerstone instrument in the form of a FiT. - Public instrument package NAMA.
+In this NAMA, a FIT cornerstone instrument will be complemented by other public instruments to create a fully enabled investment environment.